cyberang3l/kdeconnect-sms/README.md

 sudo git clone https://github.com/cyberang3l/kdeconnect-sms.git sudo ln -s /opt/kdeconnect-sms/kdeconnect-sms /usr/local/bin/kdeconnect-sms
 ```
-> **TIP**: If you think the `kdeconnect-sms` command name feels too long, you can alway rename the symlink to whatever you like.
-The bash completion code always works as it is based on the basename of the command.
-I personally rename it to `sms` by changing the `ln -s` command from the previous code box to:
+> **TIP**: If you think the `kdeconnect-sms` command name just feels too long to type, you can always rename the symlink to whatever you like.
+The bash completion code will still work, as it is based on the basename of the command.
+I personally rename it to the shorter `sms` by changing the `ln -s` command from the previous code box to:
 >
 > `sudo ln -s /opt/kdeconnect-sms/kdeconnect-sms /usr/local/bin/sms`